Numeration Systems & Computations

 Proof :

-which may or may not be equal to ten, and consider arithmetic modulo
+(which may or may not be equal to ten) and use arithmetic

 (1 mod M) is 1,